mrb/riakpbc/README.md

 I am brand new to Go, and also to Riak, and also to Protocol Buffers for that matter.
 If I am doing something incredibly stupid or misguided here, please help me out with a pull request, an issue, or by hitting me up on IRC (mrb_bk on #freenode).
 Thanks!

+### Exemplifyin'

+There's an example app here: https://github.com/mrb/shoebox and an example in the `example` directory.

 ### Creditin'

 riakpbc is (c) Michael R. Bernstein, 2012